preservia/database/index.md

 ## About

 Preservia is a digital preservation project, mainly focused on preserving content associated with the Nintendo Switch, including games, updates, DLC, mods, homebrew, firmware, and a whole lot more.
 Currently, only homebrew software is available to the public.
-While the Nintendo Switch is the main focus of this project, some content for some other consoles will be available as well.
+While the Nintendo Switch is the main focus of this project, some content for other consoles will be available as well.

 ---